Usageο

 It further aligns the amino acid sequences to different reference databases to grab structural and functional metadata for similar AMPs.

-Additionally, it estimates the physiochemical properties of the entire prepropeptide sequence of teh recovered AMP hits.
+Additionally, the physiochemical properties of the entire prepropeptide sequence of the recovered AMP hits are estimated.

-We have set many filtering parameters to defaults according to our development process, however do feel free to adjust them according to your dataset specific thresholds.
-To get a full list of options available and their defaults please refer to the help documentation of the submodule
+To get a full list of available options and their default values please refer to the help documentation of the parse_tables submodule:

 ampcombi parse_tables --help